AlexAn75541/pterodactyl-graalvm/README.md

 GraalVM is a high-performance runtime that provides significant improvements in application performance and efficiency which is ideal for microservices. https://www.graalvm.org/

-This repo will be having many unofficial ptedrodactyl build lol
+This repo will be having many unofficial ptedrodactyl build, I do not have any affiliate with rikodev, I just make this repo for my personal use lol 🧐

 ___